honeycombio/honeycomb-opentelemetry-swift/README.md

 `View Render` spans encompass the entire rendering process, from initialization to appearing on screen.
 They include the following attributes:
 - `view.name` (string): the name passed to `HoneycombInstrumentedView`
-- `view.enderDuration` (double): amount of time to spent initializing the contents of `HoneycombInstrumentedView`
+- `view.renderDuration` (double): amount of time to spent initializing the contents of `HoneycombInstrumentedView`
-- `view.otalDuration` (double): amount of time from when `HoneycombInstrumentedView.body()` is called to when the contents appear on screen
+- `view.totalDuration` (double): amount of time from when `HoneycombInstrumentedView.body()` is called to when the contents appear on screen

 `View Body` spans encompass just the `body()` call of `HoneycombInstrumentedView, and include the following attributes:
 - `view.name` (string): the name passed to `HoneycombInstrumentedView`